 I could relate.
 I had asked the same question in my own life.

 This question was especially on my mind when my youngest son was diagnosed with cancer.

 It’s a hard question to answer.
 In fact, nearly impossible when you’re in the clutches of deep sadness and heartache.

 What could I possible say to my son when I didn’t understand it myself?

-As we sat down to eat breakfast, I got out our children’s daily devotional Jesus Calling: 365 Devotions For Kids we liked to read in the mornings.
+As we sat down to eat breakfast, I got out our children’s daily devotional Jesus Calling: 365 Devotions For Kids.

 When I saw the verse of the day, my heart did a double take.
 It perfectly spoke to our question, why does God allow suffering.

 I snuck a look at my son to make sure he was listening.
 Then I read out loud:

 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 (John 16:33)